Program Approval Policies

 8 Dental Assistants Profession Regulation (AR252/2005)

-Dental Assistants take professional responsibility for their actions and strive to do no harm to patients by engaging in best practices and competent application of knowledge and skills.
-If harm occurs, the Dental Assistant discloses the issue, takes appropriate steps to minimize the harm and evaluates processes to prevent recurrence.9
+Dental Assistant program graduates take professional responsibility for their actions and strive to do no harm to patients by engaging in best practices and competent application of knowledge and skills.
+If harm occurs, the Dental Assistant program graduate discloses the issue, takes appropriate steps to minimize the harm and evaluates processes to prevent recurrence.9

 Programs providing Dental Assisting Education:

-(a) educate students to be guided by the patient’s needs and make all treatment or care decisions in the patient’s best interest;
+(a) educate students to be guided by the individual needs of the patient and make all treatment or care decisions in the patient’s best interest;

 (b) continually evaluate processes and outcomes to meet and improve the standard of care for patients;

-(c) enforce the maintenance of complete, confidential and accurate patient records in compliance with the policies and protocols of their institution and all relevant legislation and regulatory requirements;
+(c) enforce the creation and maintenance of accurate, complete, concise and confidential patient records in compliance with the policies and protocols of the institution and all relevant legislation and regulatory requirements;

-(d) ensure students have exposure to an appropriate breadth of patients and procedures to develop the skills and entry-level competency and to achieve relevant learning outcomes;
+(d) ensure students have exposure to an appropriate breadth of patients and procedures in order to achieve competence in all learning outcomes;

 (e) educate students on how to avoid real or perceived conflicts of interest, maintain a clear distinction between personal and professional relationships; and recognize their unique position of power in professional-patient relationships; and,

-(f) are aware of and remedy issues that may affect students’ ability to provide safe, competent care.
+(f) recognize and remedy issues that may affect students’ ability to provide safe, competent care.

 9 CADA Code of Ethics, April 9, 2016

-Dental Assistants are knowledgeable of and practice to the current standard of care, seeking sound scientific information to support practice decisions.10
+Dental Assistant program graduates are knowledgeable of and practice to the current standard of care, seeking sound scientific information to support practice decisions.10

 Programs providing Dental Assisting Education:

-(a) participate in learning and research activities to remain knowledgeable about the current standard of care and educational methods; use this information to evaluate internal policy, courses, program outcomes and delivery modes;
+(a) participate in learning and research activities to remain knowledgeable about the current standard of care and educational methods; use this information to evaluate internal policy/procedures, curriculum, assessment, program and course outcomes as well as delivery modes;

 (b) collaborate with industry and other educational institutes to promote educational excellence and to make informed decisions;

-(c) establish assessments which are fair and undertaken against criteria clear to both faculty and students;
+(c) establish assessments which are appropriate and undertaken against criteria clear to both faculty and students;

 (d) provide education that is evidence-based and meets the current standard of care; while following a logical and organized framework;

-(f) take responsibility for decisions and actions through well managed and effective systems that can identify and address issues.
+(f) take responsibility for decisions and actions through professionally managed and effective systems that can identify and address issues.

 10 CADA Code of Ethics, April 9, 2016